pspiagicw/pyls/README.md

 But the next idea is not so easy.
 We are going to build the '--long' argument which means we have to get stats of each and every file.
 This stats include read/write/execute permissions and even last-modified-date.

+Again use git branches.

+This was a big one.For a hint you can work with os.path and os.stat along with stat module for getting information about the file)
+I think this is enough for using on a daily basis.

+## Extensions
+If you are up to the task.You can write multiple extensions to pyls

+ - Color support: You can have color support for pyls.
+ - More Options: Just look at man ls and try to implement things that you think you can do.
+ - Recursive: This is one which requires recursion which is a little higher concept for beginners.(Just Google It) Think of more extensions and implement them.
+Give your feedback and give your opinions on my writing.You feedback is appreciated.
+Send me your code and we will discuss them.
+Send me ideas for future posts share links to such posts on the internet.